Metaloricaria: Distribution and habitat

 Metaloricaria is only known from the Guiana Shield in French Guiana and Suriname where the species occupy an ecological niche similar to that of Harttia.
 The species are rarely found in their natural environment and inhabit primarily streams over rocky and sandy substrates.

 Description

 Sexual dimorphism includes hypertrophied development of odontodes arranged in brushes along the sides of the head and on the spine and rays of the pectoral fins in mature males.
-Females also possess such brushes along sides of the head, but do not seem to develop pectoral-fin enlarged odontodes.
+Females also possess such brushes along the sides of the head, but do not seem to develop pectoral-fin enlarged odontodes.